Sherloclee/Linux/command.md

 **ls**: list the list of directory

     -l: use a long listing format
-    -a: do not ignore entries starting with
+    -a: show all files(incloud hidden files)
 So you can run like that ``ls -al`` to  show all the directory and file with no hide in list.

 **rm** delete file